Social media acts as a bridge between the offline and online world.

-If you sell items or services online, it’s likely you’ll have a website (if not, we can help you make an online shop for free).
+If you sell items or services online, it’s likely you have a website (if not, we can help you make an online shop for free).
 Social media marketing is also a great way to help increase traffic to your website.
 This could be by sharing your content on Facebook or Twitter, or offering discounts to those who buy through social media.

 Social media acts as a bridge from the offline to the online world.
 People visit your store or takeaway, see that you’re on social media and then follow you online.

 Social media experts usually recommend posting on two social media channels, but at the end of the day it depends on how busy you are and your overall capacity.
 If you only have time to post through one channel, then it’s good advice to pick one, get to know it, build a following and only then move on to the next one.

 If you are selling something visual such as food or art, Instagram is a good place to start.
 If you sell books, software or digital products, Twitter may be better.
-Facebook is usually best for ecommerce sites and online shops, and LinkedIn for B2B companies.
+Facebook is usually best for ecommerce sites and online shops, whilst LinkedIn is for B2B companies.

 Most experts recommend starting with a plan.
 Although a plan is essential, it’s also good to start with a bit of experimenting.
 If you are new to social media, it’s worth testing what works best for you and what resonates with your audience.

 Add a “Follow us on Instagram” in your physical shop and website to encourage people to follow you on social media.
 Offer discounts on your social network to encourage more people to follow you, and offer rewards to those who refer their friends.

 Once you have an idea of what you like posting and what your audience may like, then it makes sense to make a plan.
 Decide on the types of posts you want to be publishing: reviews, customer success stories, current news, witty company posts, etc.